 Transactional mailings are mailings that are based on a business relationship between two entities; these mailings are considered "business as usual."
 They range from bills to receipts to any other transaction-based communication.
 However, while transactional mailings are typically considered outside the realm of typical email marketing communications, Communications Professional has you covered when you need to manage your transactional mailings through the Transactional Module.

-In MA Professional, transactional mailings are very similar to other mailings in that you'll use things like a template and , a target group.
+In Communications Professional, transactional mailings are very similar to other mailings in that you'll use things like a template and , a target group.
 A transactional mailing, however, can also have a PDF attachment that contains information about the transaction at hand (such as an invoice).
-In fact, transactional mailings do not even have to contain standard MA Professional mailing content such as stories, they can simply consist of the template and attached PDF.
+In fact, transactional mailings do not even have to contain standard Communications Professional mailing content such as stories, they can simply consist of the template and attached PDF.

 The Transactional Module allows for greater efficiency when you are able to couple your transactional mailings with your regular mailings — especially if you are using an integrated database.

 When working with a transactional mailing, there are two types of templates you'll need to consider.
-The first is the standard mailing template that is used for most MA Professional mailings, and the second is a unique transactional template called an attachment template.
+The first is the standard mailing template that is used for most Communications Professional mailings, and the second is a unique transactional template called an attachment template.

-The attachment template tells MA Professional how the attachment should look.
+The attachment template tells Communications Professional how the attachment should look.
 The data placed in that template is merged from your recipient data file or SQL view and then placed into the template for each mailing recipient.

 NOTE: Transactional mailings only accept personalization codes associated with the recipient data file or SQL View.
 They cannot accept other personalization fields.